GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 The Topics API allows third parties, such as ad tech platforms, to observe and then access topics of interest to a user.
 For example, the API might suggest the topic "Fiber & Textile Arts" for a user who visits the website `knitting.example`.

-The [list of topics used by the Topics API](https://github.com/patcg-individual-drafts/topics/blob/main/taxonomy_v1.md) is public, human-curated, human-readable, and designed to avoid sensitive categories.
-This is the current list, which will expand over time.
-This type of list is known as a _taxonomy_.
+The list of topics used by the Topics API is public, human-curated, human-readable, and designed to avoid sensitive categories.
+This is [the current list](https://github.com/patcg-individual-drafts/topics/blob/main/taxonomy_v1.md), which will expand over time.
+The list is structured as a _taxonomy_.
 The topics can be high-level or more specific.
 For example, `Food & Drink` is a broad category, with a subcategory of `Cooking & Recipes`.
 Subcategories may be further divided into additional subcategories.

-A taxonomy of topics needs to make a tradeoff between utility and privacy.
+Such a taxonomy of topics needs to make a tradeoff between utility and privacy.
 If topics are too specific, they could be used to identify an individual user.
 If they are too general, they aren't useful for selecting advertising or other content.

 The topics taxonomy is constructed with two underlying requirements in mind:

 - Support interest-based advertising
 - Keep users safe and protect their privacy

 This suggests several questions.
 For example:

 - What's the best way for the API to infer topics of interest for a user, based on their browsing activity, while preserving the user's privacy?
 - How could the taxonomy be structured to make it more useful?
 - What specific items should the taxonomy include?